PiyushMattoo/aurora-accelerator-for-terraform/README.md

       - Initialize the deploy directory.
 Run `terraform init`.
       - Start a Terraform run using the configuration files (deploy.tf) in your deploy directory.

-## Usage

-The below demonstrates how you can leverage Aurora Blueprints to deploy an Aurora global cluster.
+10.The below demonstrates how you can leverage Aurora Blueprints to deploy an Aurora global cluster.
 Modify the paramaters below in the deploy.tf located in the top level folder

 ```hcl
 module "auroraglobal" {